"Kind and Grateful": Promoting Kindness and Gratitude with Pervasive Technology

 Automatic Stress Recognition in Real-Life Settings

-Technologies to automatically recognize stress are extremely important to prevent chronic psychological stress and the pathophysiological risks associated with it.
-The introduction of comfortable and wearable biosensors have created new opportunities to measure stress in real-life environments, but there is often great variability in how people experience stress and how they express it physiologically.
+Technologies to automatically recognize stress are extremely important to prevent chronic psychological stress and pathophysiological risks associated with it.
+The introduction of comfortable and wearable biosensors has created new opportunities to measure stress in real-life environments, but there is often great variability in how people experience stress and how they express it physiologically.
 In this project, we modify the loss function of Support Vector Machines to encode a person's tendency to feel more or less stressed, and give more importance to the training samples of the most similar subjects.
 These changes are validated in a case study where skin conductance was monitored in nine call center employees during one week of their regular work.
-Employees working in this type of settings usually handle high volumes of calls every day, and they frequently interact with angry and frustrated customers that lead to high stress levels.
+Employees working in this type of setting usually handle high volumes of calls every day, and they frequently interact with angry and frustrated customers that lead to high stress levels.

 FEEL: A Cloud System for Frequent Event and Biophysiological Signal Labeling

 The wide availability of low-cost, wearable, biophysiological sensors enables us to measure how the environment and our experiences impact our physiology.
 This creates a new challenge: in order to interpret the collected longitudinal data, we require the matching contextual information as well.
 Collecting weeks, months, and years of continuous biophysiological data makes it unfeasible to rely solely on our memory for providing the contextual information.
 Many view maintaining journals as burdensome, which may result in low compliance levels and unusable data.
 We present an architecture and implementation of a system for the acquisition, processing, and visualization of biophysiological signals and contextual information.